TheGenocides/HangMan.rb/README.md

 # Note

-There is only 5 question in this game, you can add more by contributing in our [](github)
+There is only 5 question in this game, you can add more by contributing to our [Github](https://github.com/TheGenocides/HangMan.rb)